Windows Filtering Platform: Diagnostics

 Starting with Windows 7, the netsh command can diagnose of the internal state of WFP.

 Hotfix

-Microsoft released three out-of-band hotfixes for WPF in Windows Vista and Windows 7 to address issues that could cause a memory leak, loss of connectivity during a Remote Desktop Connection session, or a blue screen of death.
+Microsoft released three out-of-band hotfixes for WFP in Windows Vista and Windows 7 to address issues that could cause a memory leak, loss of connectivity during a Remote Desktop Connection session, or a blue screen of death.
 Later, these hotfixes were rolled up into one package.